-Palestine has highly negative net exports and therefore deep international trade deficits under the mineral fuels-related category, particularly for electrical energy, refined petroleum oils and petroleum gases.
+Palestine has highly negative net exports and therefore deep international trade deficits under the vehicles category, led by cars, trucks, and automotive parts or accessories.

 Palestinian Export Companies

 Not one Palestinian corporation ranks among Forbes Global 2000.

 Wikipedia lists exports-related companies from Palestine.
 Selected examples are shown below.